Chart Color Schemes

 Infrastructure

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 36 projects that could impact the area.
-Notable ones include Woollahra Public School Redevelopment (Stage 2), Waverley Residences, Waverley Park Play Safe Upgrade, and Westfield Bondi Junction.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch identified 36 projects likely impacting the area.
+Key projects include Woollahra Public School Redevelopment (Stage 2), Westfield Bondi Junction, Woollahra Station Completion and Rezoning, and Waverley Residences.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.